snowdj/geocompr/01-introduction.md

 Python is an important language for geocomputation especially because many Desktop GIS such as GRASS, SAGA and QGIS provide a Python API (see Chapter \@ref(gis)).
 Like R, it is a [popular](https://stackoverflow.blog/2017/10/10/impressive-growth-r/) tool for data science.
-Both languages are object-oriented, and have many areas of overlap, leading to initiatives such as the **reticulate** package that facilitates access to Python from R and the [Ursa Labs](https://ursalabs.org/) initiative to support portable libraries of benefit to the entire open source data science ecosystem.
+Both languages are object-oriented, and have many areas of overlap, leading to initiatives such as the **reticulate** package that facilitates access to Python from R and the [Ursa Labs](https://ursalabs.org/) initiative to support portable libraries to the benefit of the entire open source data science ecosystem.

-In practice both languages have their strengths and to some extent which you use is less important than the domain of application and communication of results.
+In practice both R and Python have their strengths and to some extent which you use is less important than the domain of application and communication of results.
 Learning either will provide a head-start in learning the other.
 However, there are major advantages of R over Python for geocomputation.
 This includes its much better support of the spatial data models vector and raster in the language itself (see Chapter \@ref(spatial-class)) and corresponding visualization possibilities (see Chapters \@ref(spatial-class) & \@ref(adv-map)).